Things to Do in Sorrento Italy in One Day

 Don't miss the lovely cloister here, dating from 1300 and one of the most picturesque spots in town for weddings and photography exhibitions.

-Once you've visited the cloister, take a walk through the lovely Villa Comunale, and snap a few pictures of the breathtaking view from here over the Sorrento coastline with Mount Vesuvius looming in the distance.
+Once you've visited the cloister, take a walk through the lovely Villa Comunale, and snap a few pictures of the breathtaking view from here over the Sorrento coastline with Mt.
+Vesuvius looming in the distance.
 From here, you can walk down to the port and beach clubs in Marina Grande below, or take the elevator.

 We suggest, however, continuing your walk to Piazza Vittoria, another beautiful scenic overlook, and then following the road down to the historic fishing village of Marina Grande.

-If you would like to join a guided tour to learn about Sorrento's culture and history, book a two-hour walking tour.
+If you would like to join a guided tour to learn about Sorrento's culture and history, book a two-hour sightseeing walking tour.

-Our favorite restaurants in Marina Grande are:
+Our favorite restaurants and trattorias in Marina Grande are:

 Da Emilia: traditional cuisine in a family-run restaurant